robenkleene/thwomp/README.md

 ## Description

 Thwomp is a four oscillator drum synthesizer for [Max for Live](https://www.ableton.com/en/live/max-for-live/).
-Thwomp is a [subtractive synthesizer](https://en.wikipedia.org/wiki/Subtractive_synthesis) that specializes in making drum sounds with the following features:
+It's a [subtractive synthesizer](https://en.wikipedia.org/wiki/Subtractive_synthesis) that specializes in making drum sounds with the following features:

 - Fixed frequency by default, as most drum sounds aren't played chromatically.
 - Prominent pitch envelope for creating kick drums.
 - No sustain or release, because those aren't features of percussive instruments.

 Thwomp's interface is designed to be transparent and predictable.
-Every parameter is labeled with its exact [unit](https://en.wikipedia.org/wiki/Unit_of_measurement) and amount.
+Every parameter is labeled with its [unit type](https://en.wikipedia.org/wiki/Unit_of_measurement).

-## Global
+## Global Parameters

 - **Volume**: The volume of all of the oscillators combined.
 - Oscillator Tabs 1-4: Select an oscillator